ThinkInvis/RoR2-Dronemeld/ModMeta/README.md

 - VfxResize client config option is now deferred until stage end.
 - Fixed slightly incorrect application of VfxResize option (will no longer offset Goobo Jr. into the ground instead of resizing, and will not also resize the HUD arrow).
 - Changed ally card stack count text from a hardcoded color to the "cStack" style.

-**1.0.0**

-- Initial version.
-	- Causes duplicate drone purchases to increase existing drones' stats instead of spawning a new one.
-	- Optionally also increases model size.
-	- Includes config for quantity before counting as duplicates, and upgrade order if this is > 1.
-	- Includes option for counting all drones per team instead of per player.